-Risk associated with the use of derivative:
+Risk associated with the use of derivatives:

-The UCITS may trade in derivative instruments.
-The manager may take positions on the equities risk and the interestrate risk for exposure and/or hedging, as well as on the forex risk for hedging.
+The SICAV may trade in derivative instruments.
+The manager may take positions on the equities risk for exposure and/or hedging, as well as on the forex risk for hedging.

-Exposure to the equity markets resulting both from balance-sheet positions and off-balance-sheet commitments varies between 60% and 100%.
-The UCITS presents a risk of overexposure as it can invest in derivative products with maximum exposure of 100% of the net assets.
+Exposure to the market risk results both from balance-sheet positions and off-balance-sheet commitments varying between 75% and 100%.